 We currently use Vitrea (Vital Images) software to provide the training.
 However, from the July 2018 course, we may be using TeraRecon software.
 These are advanced post-processing software for Cardiac CT and best suitable for teaching purpose.
 The techniques for image interpretation taught in the course can be adopted on most similar new software by other vendors.
 Two participants share one workstation with a combination a radiologist and a cardiologist (as much as possible) in order to facilitate improved learning from each other.

 Does the course provide BSCI / SCCT level 2 certification?

 BSCI / SCCT certification is not directly provided by any course.
 Once you have completed the six-day course, you will be provided with a certificate along with a log of cases to include:

 - Performance of supervised mentored interpretation of 150 cases of cardiac CT (including 50 non-contrast CT)

 - Viewing 25 live recorded cases

-After the course, you would have to visit a CT department locally or come to Harefield Hospital to participate in performance and reporting of 25 live cases (called on-site training), which isn't provided during training itself.
+After the course, you would have to visit a CT department locally or come to Harefield Hospital to participate in performance and reporting of 25 live cases (called on-site training), which isn't provided during training itself by most such courses.
 The process of applying and obtaining BSCI or SCCT level two certification would be explained during the course.

 Can I commute to the course venue?

-The course is very intensive, mostly starting at 8am and ending 6pm.
+Although you can easily commute to the course venue, the course is very intensive mostly starting at 8am and ending 6pm.
 It is advisable that you stay at the venue itself or close by.